maallaard/planar-bridge/README.md

 │  ├─ AllPrintings.json
 │  └─ Meta.json
 ├─ .gitignore
+├─ config-example.toml
 ├─ LICENSE
 ├─ Pipfile
 ├─ planar_bridge.py
 └─ README.md
 ```

-Planar Bridge stores all card scans in `imgs/`, which you can symlink to a
+Planar Bridge stores all card scans in `imgs/` by default, which you can
-different directory if you want.
-Each card is categorized by set code, with
+change in your config file if you want.
+Each card is categorized by set code,
-tokens being stored in the `tokens/` subfolder of the set it belongs to.
+with tokens being stored in the `tokens/` subfolder of the set it belongs to.

 Planar Bridge names card image files according to that card's UUID from
 MTGJSON's database upon creation.
 At this time, there is no way to name a card